trieschlab/PymoNNto/docs/Classical_Examples/LeakyIntegrateAndFire.md

 # Leaky Integrate and Fire Neuron SORNSim Implementation

-The following code creates a network of 100 neurons with recurrent connections and simulates them for 1000 iterations.
-What is still missing are some behaviour modules.
-This modules have to be passed to the NeuronGrop to definde what the neurons are supposed to do at each timestep.
+The following code creates a network with 800 excitatory neurons, 200 inhibitory neurons and all the connections between them.
+The neurons are simple leaky integrate and fire neurons which receive inhibitory and excitatory input.